Ever wondered why a handful of niche players dominate businesses of the same industry? The answer lies in their personalized marketing strategy.

 This campaign was a grand success.
 90% of viewers watched their personalized videos till the end, while 12.23% of them even shared them with their family and friends.
 It also had a 65% CTR and a 33% conversion rate.

 3. Personalized social media quizzes

-As an added bonus, they are also extremely shareable according to Buzzsumo, which stated that the average quiz is shared up to 1,900 times.
+As an added bonus, they are also extremely shareable.
+According to Buzzsumo, the average quiz is shared up to 1900 times.

-That’s exactly what Eneco, energy producers and suppliers, did.
-In just 6 weeks, Eneco collected more than 1000 conversions with a single quiz - 5X times more than what they had expected.
+That’s exactly what Eneco, an energy producer and supplier, did.
+In just 6 weeks, Eneco collected more than 1000 conversions with a single quiz – 5X more than what they had expected.

 So how did they do it?

-They launched a Facebook Ads and Google Ads Display campaign to target and retarget website visitors with their quiz.
-The quiz called was called “Calculaadtor”, a calculator that could give people a good indication of what it would cost to buy a home charger for their electric car.
-People answered the short, easy questions and the questionnaire gave them a ton of information in return.
+They launched Facebook and Google Ads Display campaigns to target and retarget website visitors with their quiz.
+The quiz was called “Calculaadtor”, a calculator that gave people a good indication of what it would cost to buy a home charger for their electric car.
+People answered the short and easy questions.
+The questionnaire gave them a ton of information in return.

-Afterwards it allowed Eneco to send highly targeted emails and information to these prospects based on their answers.
-Thus, Facebook quizzes is a great way to capturing lead data.
+Later it helped Eneco to send highly targeted emails and information to these prospects based on their answers.
+Thus, Facebook quizzes are a great way to capture lead data.